-The Commission was comprised of seven Members during calendar year 2019 until the resignation of Commissioner Monique Myatt Galloway, Esquire, on August 2, 2019.
-On February 10, 2020, Everett A. Gillison, Esquire, was appointed to the Commission by the Honorable Jay Costa, Minority Leader of the Pennsylvania Senate, to replace Commissioner Galloway.
+The Commission was comprised of six Members for the majority of calendar year 2020.
+On February 10, 2020, Everett A. Gillison, Esquire, was appointed to the Commission by the Honorable Jay Costa, Minority Leader of the Pennsylvania Senate.
+Due to the COVID-19 pandemic, he resigned on May 13, 2020, to serve in the position of Emergency Hearing Examiner for the Pennsylvania Board of Probation and Parole.